thatsus/vue-resource-mocker/README.md

 The `use` function receives the request and should return a response built by calling `request.respondsWith()`.

+If the route is a RegExp with parenthesized parts or a string with curly-braced wildcards, the matching portions of the request path are sent as additional parameters to the function.

 If more than one route matches, the first one is used.

 # Errors

-If the response has a 4**, 5**, or 0 status, the Promise returned by Vue.http will be rejected, causing the next catch closure to run.
+If the response has a 4xx, 5xx, or 0 status, the Promise returned by Vue.http will be rejected, causing the next catch closure to run.

-If no route matches, a 404 File Not Found response is passed along.
+If no route matches, the Promise is rejected with a 404 File Not Found response.

-If a closure throws an error, a 500 response is passed along.
+If a closure throws an error, the Promise is rejected with a 500 response and the thrown value is in the `data` key.

 # Troubleshooting